rtoal/ple/test/README.md

     $ chmod +x <filename>
     $ git update-index --chmod=+x <filename>
     ```
+  * Preferably, redirect any output from compilers, etc to /dev/null, though
+    this is not required.
+  * Preferably, clean up after any temporary files made.
+Again, not required.
 * `prereq` script requirements:
   * This one is simple.
 It must check to see if the compilers/interpretors needed
     to run the script exist. **NOTE**: If versions matter (E.G. python, rust),